Best Argumentative essay topic help

 History Argumentative essay topics

-Here are some potential argumentative essay topics related to history:
+Here are a few potential topics for argumentative essay related to history:

 1. Slavery: How has the legacy of slavery affected American society, and what should be done to address this legacy?